SECRET-GUEST/tiny-scripts/PDF unlocker/README.md

 **pip install pikepdf tqdm**

-Then you will have to get a password list like wordlist or rockyou from kali Linux or else.
+Then you will have to get a password list from kali Linux or else.

+By default you can download here rockyou.txt.

 You will just have to change paths and input files and you can run the script in your cmd by :

 **python pikepdf.py**